ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_deletinginstance.md

 {:note: .note}
 {:important: .important}

-# Deleting vCenter Server instances
+# Deleting vCenter Server with NSX-T instances
-{: #vc_deletinginstance}
+{: #vc_nsx-t_deletinginstance}

-To release the components that you ordered in a VMware vCenter Server instance, delete the instance.
+To release the components that you ordered in a VMware vCenter Server with NSX-T instance, delete the instance.

-When you delete a vCenter Server instance, the following components are released sequentially:
+When you delete a vCenter Server with NSX-T instance, the following components are released sequentially:
-1. All deployed services
-2. Support and Services fee
+2. Support fees
 3. VMware product licenses
 4. ESXi servers
 5. Subnets